 My first encounter with yoga was through meeting a friend’s mother while she was in headstand.
 This was the late 1970s and totally out of character for mothers of the time, at least in my neighborhood.
 I later learned that Mardi was a yoga instructor!
 She helped me think very differently about what our bodies and minds are capable of and launched me on my yoga journey.

-I’m American Council on Exercise (ACE) certified and have been teaching group fitness for over 20 years – everything from kickboxing and weight training to yoga and Pilates.
+I’m American Council on Exercise (ACE) group fitness certified and have been teaching for over 20 years – everything from kickboxing and weight training to yoga and Pilates.
 While I loved all styles of movement, I kept gravitating back to yoga and all it has to offer mind, body and spirit.
-In 2018, I completed my 200 hour yoga teacher training with Alex Pfeiffer at The Studio in Madison and also added a Mind Body Specialist certificate from ACE.
+In 2018, I completed my 200 hour yoga teacher training with Alex Pfeiffer, 21st Century Yoga on the Mat.
+More recently, I have earned Mind Body Specialist and Pain Free Movement Specialist certificates from ACE.

 My special interests are hands, feet, pain-free movement, functional fitness and healthy aging.
 I also enjoy working with at-risk youth.
-Outside of the studio, you can find me in my garden or kayaking, paddle boarding or hiking with my family.
+Outside of the studio, you can find me in my garden, sketching, paddle boarding with my dog, or hiking with my family.
 I look forward to practicing with you!